-Here’s what you need to know about personal guarantees and the best business credit cards currently available that do not require them.
+Here’s what you need to know about the best business credit cards currently available that do not require personal guarantees and how they work.

 Why business credit card issuers require personal guarantees